 I was in the Navy, 18 years old, and studying in an electronics school.
-A Navy Lieutenant overheard me say that I had saved up $1000 for a downpayment to buy a car.
+A Navy Lieutenant overheard me say that I had saved up $1000 for a down payment to buy a car.
 The next day he brought in a brochure and explained mutual fund investing.
 I thought this is great, I can make money like the rich people!
 Despite that enlightened thought, I did what many 18 year old sailors would do, I bought a brand new truck.
 However, a year later I started investing in mutual funds.
 That investing continued through today and I have the peace of mind knowing I am on track for a comfortable retirement.

 Marjorie: Making tradeoffs with money–there’s a limited amount.

 Newly married, I moved across the country and into my husband’s garage apartment.
 OK, it was actually an apartment with a garage, but it was not new and not pretty and a bit cramped.
-When we visited friends who lived nearby and had new carpet, white wood moulding, a fireplace in the dining room and 3 bedrooms, I knew this was the type of living we should have.
+When we visited friends who lived nearby and had new carpet, white wood molding, a fireplace in the dining room and 3 bedrooms, I knew this was the type of living we should have.

 Did we move?
 No. Why?
 Because instead we made a tradeoff.
 We saved on rent money and lived below our–ok my–desires, in order to pay off debt and save and invest for the future.
 It was a good trade.